alexlstanton/alexlstanton/README.md

   **Think Big:** Entrepreneurial mindset required, no matter how established we are, there's always a hint of a startup vibe.
 Think big but bring it back to actionable sprints.
 We're not boiling oceans.
 We don't just talk.
 We do.

    **Foundations:** I'm ruthless about foundational thinking.
 We build frameworks, methodologies and systems that scale and adapt.
 Every sprint connects to the bigger picture.
 Every foundation brick is placed deliberately.
-We move fast not reckless, we've thought through the dependencies and have a plan to bring everyone along.
+We move fast, not reckless- we've thought through the dependencies and have a plan to bring everyone along.
 No steps backward unless critical (see below).

   **Pivot Fast:** No sacred cows.
 New information == new direction.
 I'll work tirelessly when we have deep conviction on an audacious idea but will pivot so fast it can feel like whiplash for those not used to it when something obviously better/wrong is brought to surface.
 Part of building is learning.
 If we need to change course we trim the sails fast.
 Sunk cost/time/past decisions have no relevance.
 But we're not chasing perfect.
 Good enough is often good enough.
 MVP and iterate.